CCEMGroupTCD/DARTassembler/docs/index.rst

 DART: Directed Assembly of Random Transition Metal Complexes
 =============================================================

 Welcome to the DART platform, a cutting-edge suite of tools for the exploration of coordination chemistry!
-Developed by the CCEM group at Trinity College Dublin, DART is designed as an accessible and simple-to-use software to generate mono-metallic transition metal complexes based on ligands from decades of crystallographic data.
+Developed by the CCEM group at Trinity College Dublin in Ireland & CIC energiGUNE in Spain, DART is designed as an accessible and simple-to-use software to generate transition metal complexes based on ligands from decades of crystallographic data.

 DART integrates a collection of several modules: